-The Residence Hall Director/Residence Director is a full-time, live-in, professional staff member responsible for the daily operations of a 250-650 bed residence hall(s) or on-campus apartments.
-The RHD/RD directly supervises 5-12 Resident Assistants, 1-2 Inclusion Assistants, and most RHD/RDs supervise a front desk operation and advise hall council.
-The RHD/RD is charged with developing a community that promotes engagement, learning, respect for diversity, and student success.
-The RHD/RD plays an integral role in developing and implementing our residential curriculum and growth.
-(An Inclusion Assistant is an upper-class student who, in addition to enhancing the support of students with underrepresented/marginalized identities, their role is to educate community members on topics of equity and justice and to bridge campus resources and partnerships.)
-Paraprofessional staff play an important role in helping the Office of Residence Life achieve our educational priority, so that as a result of living on campus, residents will become empowered citizens who responsibly impact their communities.
+The Residence Hall Director is a full-time, live-in, professional staff member responsible for the daily operations of a 250-650 bed residence hall(s) or oncampus apartments.
+The RHD directly supervises 5-12 Resident Assistants, 1-2 Inclusion Assistants, and most RHD supervise a front desk operation and advise hall council.
+The RHD is charged with developing a community that promotes engagement, learning, respect for diversity, and student success.
+The RHD plays an integral role in developing and implementing our residential curriculum.

 Each floor/apartment has a Resident Assistant and an Inclusion Assistant per community.
-The Resident Assistant is an upper-class student who lives on the floor/apartment community to serve as the primary resource for the building community and fostering student learning
+The Resident Assistant is an upper-class student who lives on the floor/ apartment community to serve as the primary resource for the building community and fostering student learning and growth.
+An Inclusion Assistant is an upper-class student who, in addition to enhancing the support of students with underrepresented/marginalized identities, their role is to educate community members on topics of equity and justice and to bridge campus resources and partnerships.
+Paraprofessional staff play an important role in helping the Office of Residence Life achieve our educational priority, so that as a result of living on campus, residents will become empowered citizens who responsibly impact their communities.